sbtoonz/Trader_2.0/Thunderstore_Release/README.md

 * Added config option to log sales Knarr makes, this includes who purchased the item, what item was sold, and the currency volume spent on the item
 * Added fix for randomly spawning Knarr (hopefully)
 * Updated serversync binary

+### V0.1.5
+* Finally fixed randomly spawning Knarr from throwing obscene volume of errors What Happened?
+When using the method I wanted the game attempted to add 2x network components to Knarr and it caused issues this is now fixed

+### V0.1.6
+* Fixed UI Window being able to be dragged out of the game screen
+* Added terminal command to clean up Knarr from the world if you have previous bad spawns of him.
+To enter this command bring up your terminal by hitting f5 and type `remove knarr` if you are an admin the command will wipe knarr from that map